Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 Starting roughly 20 to 22 line spaces (or 1/4 to 1/3 of the way down the page) below the top margin of one inch, the script title should appear, and your by-line should be positioned roughly two line spaces below your title line, inscribed with the words “by” or “written by.”

-The bottom left, or right corner of the page should contain the contact details, which should include the name, address, and phone number.
+The bottom left or right corner of the page should contain the contact details.
+This should include the name, address, and phone number.

 A montage is a collection of images or sequences that are frequently set to music and used to show the progression of a character or story over time.
 Follow these rules to format a montage in a screenplay correctly: